When Is the Best Time

 Mount Cook is a marvellous destination throughout the year.
 The best times are from October to April if you wish to hike some of the tracks.
 The crowds thin out as soon as you start hiking one of my recommended trails.

-Be prepared for four seasons in one day, and you get rewarded with spectacular hikes and views in one of the most spectacular national parks of New Zealand.
-Read my season guide below, my advice on why Aoraki/Mount Cook is worth visiting and my 5 Must-Do Walks and Hikes, as well as my 9 Tips for Mount Cook
+Be prepared for four seasons in one day, and you will get rewarded with spectacular hikes and views in one of the most spectacular national parks in New Zealand.
+Read my season guide below, my advice on why Aoraki/Mount Cook is worth visiting, my 5 Must-Do Walks and Hikes, the best tour the 3-hour heli hike, as well as my 9 Tips for Mount Cook and check out my map to get an overview of this spectacular national park with its snow-capped mountains.

 Usually, I don’t spend much time in an Information centre, but this one is different.
-You get everything you need, helpful advice, a trail booklet for day hikes in the National Park; hut fees are paid here as well.
+You get everything you need: helpful advice and a trail booklet for day hikes in the National Park; hut fees are also paid here.

-Plan some time for the exhibition about the mountaineering history of Mount Cook including stories of the Aoraki climbers, first of all, Sir Edmund Hillary, the first women on Mount Cook, the first Maori, the remembrance books of those who died here, and the climbing gear of the early pioneers.
+Plan some time for the exhibition about the mountaineering history of Mount Cook, including stories of the Aoraki climbers, first of all, Sir Edmund Hillary, the first woman on Mount Cook, the first Maori, the remembrance books of those who died here, and the climbing gear of the early pioneers.

 5 Must-Do Walks and Hikes in Mount Cook National Park